Minnesota LawPage address: https://www.mnsu.edu/druginfo/mnlaw.html

 This is not a complete listing.

-It is a crime for any person to drive, operate, or be in physical control of a motor vehicle within this state or upon the water or ice of any boundary water of this state, while the person is under the influence of alcohol, a controlled or hazardous substance, or a combination of the two, or the person has an "alcohol concentration" of 0.08 or more.
+Minnesota’s DWI law stipulates that it is a crime: (1) to drive, operate, or be in physical control of any motor vehicle anywhere in the state while: under the influence of alcohol, a controlled substance, or an intoxicating substance (when the person knows, or has reason to know, that the substance has the capacity to cause impairment), or any combination of these; having an alcohol concentration (AC) of .08 or more at the time or within two hours of doing so; having any amount or the metabolites of a schedule I or II controlled substance, other than marijuana, in the body.
 If a person under age 21 consumes any amount of alcohol and drives any motor vehicle, a mandatory loss of drivers license will follow along with any other relevant penalties.

 Possession or Consumption by Persons Under the Age of 21

-It is unlawful for any person under the age of 21 years to possess any alcoholic beverage with the intent to consume or actually consume it at any place other than the household of person's parent or guardian and with their supervision.
+It is unlawful for a person under the age of 21 years to possess any alcoholic beverage with the intent to consume it at a place other than the household of the person's parent or guardian.

 Underage possession or consumption immunity provided for a person seeking assistance for another